tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 and if replayed packets are able to arrive before any original.

 - There is a strategy for ensuring that the new peer address is able to receive and process DTLS records.
 No such test is defined in this specification.

+If any of the above checks fails, the receiver MUST silently discard the record.

 The above is necessary to protect against attacks that use datagrams with spoofed addresses or replayed datagrams to trigger attacks.
 Note that there